torvalds/linux/Documentation/bpf/bpf_licensing.rst

 Using the eBPF instruction set requires implementing code in both kernel space and user space.

-In Linux Kernel
+In GNU/Linux Kernel
 ---------------

-The reference implementations of the eBPF interpreter and various just-in-time compilers are part of Linux and are GPLv2 licensed.
+The reference implementations of the eBPF interpreter and various just-in-time compilers are part of GNU/Linux and are GPLv2 licensed.
 The implementation of eBPF helper functions is also GPLv2 licensed.
 Interpreters, JITs, helpers, and verifiers are called eBPF runtime.